translate/pootle/docs/features/permissions.rst

   Limits access to project of language but does not limit it's visibility.

 :doc:`suggest <suggestions>`
-  The right to suggest a translation for a specific unit, also implies the right to upload file using suggest only method.
+  The right to suggest a translation for a specific string, also implies the right to upload file using suggest only method.

 review